radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 - Inadequate visibility into their applications for investigating problems.
 - Friction with security requirements that inhibit needed access to application architecture within OHS' hosting platform.
+- Fragile architecture creates more risk when making changes, which is being managed with manual toil.
+This leads to a general aversion to change and low confidence in app resiliency to user demand and malicious activity.
 - Differences in the infrastructure between dev/stage and prod environments limits our ability to find problems with new versions of an application before it is deployed to production.